Children and gender identity: Supporting your child

 - Don't assume your child's gender expression is a form of rebellion or defiance.

-What is gender exploration and social transitioning?
+What is social transitioning?

-It's important for parents and children to determine the extent of the transition, to whom to disclose it, and how to handle challenges such as which bathroom or locker room to use.
+Talk to your child and decide details about the transition.
+You may consider whom to tell about it.
+You might also plan which bathroom or locker room your child will use.
 You'll also need to consider whether transitioning at school or in the community will endanger your child.
-Seek the advice of a social or advocacy agency to help you make a safety assessment.
+Seek the advice of a social agency or an advocacy group to help you determine the safety of the transition.

-How can you advocate for your child?
+How can I advocate for my child?

-Also come up with a plan for how your child will be addressed in school, which bathroom your child will use, and how to interpret rules about participation in teams, clubs and overnight activities.
+Also come up with a plan for how your child will be addressed in school and which bathroom your child will use.
+It's helpful to talk to your child's school about how to interpret rules about taking part in team, club and overnight activities.
 Choose whether you want to share information about your child's gender identity with other parents.

 If your child is being harassed or discriminated against at school, speak to the school administrators.
 If the school system fails to address the problem, research your legal options.

 - Reach out within your community.
 Outside of school, work with local institutions to make them safer for gender-diverse and transgender children.
 Also consider supporting or volunteering for gender diversity groups to learn more and help others.

 Whatever your child's gender identity, do your homework and seek proper care.
 Showing love and acceptance helps children feel comfortable in their bodies and in the world.